jrantane/apiaxle/api.md

   entry.
 * If `resolve` is passed then results will be an object with the key name as the key and the details as the value.

-# /v1/stats/:key/all
-## GET

-Get the statistics for key `:key`.

-### Returns:

-* Object where the keys represent the HTTP status code of the endpoint or the error returned by apiaxle (QpsExceededError, for example).
-Each object contains date to hit count pairs.